 - To review in advance of an employer, an agency, or anyone else

 - To request a correction if information is inaccurate

 - To satisfy possible requirements for adopting a child in the United States or internationally

 - To satisfy a possible requirement to live, work or travel in a foreign country

 - I’ve never committed a crime, why would I need an FBI Identity History Check?

 Just because you’ve never personally committed a crime doesn’t mean that someone else didn’t while using your identity.
 Or, maybe there was mistaken identity with someone who shares your same name?
 It’s key to make sure your FBI Background and History Check is correct!
 Learn how faulty FBI files can impact your life.

 - How do I obtain an FBI Identity History Check?

 It’s easy!
 Visit a local IdentoGO Centers, securely provide your fingerprints which we will submit electronically to the FBI.
-Your results will be emailed directly to you.
+A link will be emailed to you to safely access your Federal background check results.
 Click on the Schedule an Appointment Today link above to locate your nearest center.